lunledev/Employee-Tracker/README.md

 ## Description

-In Business owner scenario be able to view and manage the departments, roles, and employees gin a my hypothetical company that results in the organizing and planning of my hypothetical business.
+In a business owner scenario be able to view and manage the departments, roles, and employees in a my hypothetical company that results in the organizing and planning of my hypothetical business.

 ## Installation